Introspectors API¶

 The per-response result of

-.
+FamiliarityStrategyType.
 An instance of this represents the distribution for a single layer and can evaluate the contents of a response.- compute_familiarity_score(x)[source]¶

 Compute and return the

-for each data point inx
+Familiarity scorefor each data point inx.- Parameters:

 x (ndarray) – input data samples to score according to the built distribution